SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-submitting-pull-requests.md

 I treat my pull request like a diary - which is to say, I try to "think out loud".
 If I'm stumped, or if I consult a resource or article, or if I'm debating different directions, I might add that information in a comment.
 This provides historical context for anyone who might need it in the future.

+## Checklists are My Friend

+I often create checklists in the descriptions of my pull requests.
+This way I can jot things down quickly as I go and make sure that I finish everything that's needed before merging (or move it into a new work item).
+This lets me get it out of my head which helps me stay focused.

 ## Self Review

 Regardless of whether anyone else will review the PR, when I think it's ready to submit or get feedback on, I try to do a "self review".